kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/learning-with-others.md

 ---

-## Putting Peer Learning and Teaching to work
+## Putting Peer Learning and Teaching to Work

 You might be used to a teacher or instructor as the one who assigns peer work or peer groups but as self-directed learners, peer learning is a useful learning strategy that you can initiate among yourselves for your own benefit.
 Here are some of the scenarios in which you can implement peer teaching and learning to improve your learning experience: